Ed Finn: Later career

 In 1963, Finn resigned as NDP leader and moved to Ottawa to accept a position with the Canadian Brotherhood of Railway, Transport and General Workers.
-He remained with that union until 1980 when he and three other union staffers were dismissed after they refused to open mail during a strike by the union's clerical staff.
+He remained with that union until 1980 when he and four other union staffers were dismissed after they refused to open mail during a strike by the union's clerical staff.
 He then joined the Canadian Union of Public Employees with whom he remained until his retirement in 1991.

-Finn also wrote a weekly labour column for the Toronto Star from 1968 until 1982 and has also contributed articles to various publications.
+Finn also wrote a weekly labour column for the Toronto Star from 1968 until 1982.

 He worked for the Canadian Centre for Policy Alternatives from 1993 to 2014 and was the founder and editor of its monthly journal and flagship publication, The CCPA Monitor.
 The CCPA published several collections of Finn's essays in three books, The Right is Wrong and the Left Is Right - Cutting through the Neoliberal Bafflegab, Under Corporate Rule and Who Do We Try to Rescue Today?.
 Finn’s memoir, Ed Finn: A Journalist’s Life on the Left, was published in October 2013.

 In 2020, Ed Finn was appointed as a Member of the Order of Canada.

+He died of pneumonia at age 94 on December 27, 2020.